theosotr/buildfs/README.md

                           (alias: -?)
 ```

-## Getting Started
+## Getting Started with Docker Image

-Let's see how we run and analyze real-world builds using `BuildFS`.
+After seeing how we can use `BuildFS` as a standalone tool,
-To do so, we will use the Docker image we created in the
+it's time to see how we run and analyze real-world builds
-previous step so that we perform the build in a fresh environment.
+through our Docker image.
 Recall that this image contains all necessary dependencies for
-running the builds.
+running the builds and scripts for producing multiple report files.
 The image contains an entrypoint script that expects the following
 options: